cvxgrp/diffqcp/README.md

 ```
 where $`x \in \mathbf{R}^n`$ is the *primal* variable, $`y \in \mathbf{R}^m`$ is the *dual* variable, and $`s \in \mathbf{R}^m`$ is the primal *slack* variable.
 The problem data are $`P\in \mathbf{S}_+^{n}`$, $`A \in \mathbf{R}^{m \times n}`$, $`q \in \mathbf{R}^n`$, and $`b \in \mathbf{R}^m`$.
 We assume that $`\mathcal K \subseteq \mathbf{R}^m`$ is a nonempty, closed, convex cone with dual cone $`\mathcal{K}^*`$.

-`diffqcp` currently supports QCPs whose cone is the Cartesian product of the zero cone, the positive orthant, second-order cones, positive semidefinite cones,
+`diffqcp` currently supports CQPs whose cone is the Cartesian product of the zero cone, the positive orthant, second-order cones, positive semidefinite cones,
 exponential cones, dual exponential cones, power cones, and dual power cones.
 For more information about these cones, see the appendix of our paper.

-## Usage
+# Usage

 `diffqcp` is meant to be used as a CVXPYlayers backend --- it is not designed to be a stand-alone
 library.